 But instead of focusing on different types of introverts, I’d rather describe a few career categories that people who like to be alone would enjoy.

-I’ve been working at home as a freelance writer for five years, and it’s the best job I’ve ever had.
-I love to be alone, love to write, and love being self-employed.
+I’ve been working at home as a freelance writer for eight years, and it’s the best job I’ve ever had.

 If you’re an introvert who has a skill (eg, writing, editing, graphic design, etc), the self-discipline or motivation to work independently, and the ability to invest a year or two in starting your business, then self-employment may be the best path for you.

-If working from home is not the best job for you as an introvert, read How to Find a Career for Introverts.
+If working from home isn’t for you, read How to Find a Career for Introverts.

-An online career is one of the best jobs for introverts
+2. An online career – one of the best types jobs for introverts